Egg Omelet (1 Large) and Chai (1 Teacup (6 Fl Oz))

 How to consume chai, egg omelet without glucose spikes

-If you consume bread with your omelet, opt for whole-grain or multigrain varieties to help moderate blood sugar levels.
+If you enjoy a slice of bread with your omelet, opt for whole-grain or multigrain bread, which can help stabilize blood sugar levels.

-Drink water before your meal to aid digestion and slow down sugar absorption.
+Drink a glass of water before your meal, which can aid digestion and help regulate blood sugar levels.

 Find Glucose response for your favourite foods